-The Race Committee Chair shall also appoint or approve the following additional officials as required:
+The Race Committee Chair shall also appoint or approve the following additional officials as required.
+It is recommended that these additional officials should be umpires, or have sufficient knowledge and experience to fulfil the role.

 - a.
 Control Commission.
-A team of officials who may check that the provisions of the rules on equipment and on the classification of competitors are satisfied.
+A team of officials who check that the provisions of the rules on equipment and on the classification of competitors are satisfied.
 (See 7-2). - b.
 Chief Marshal.
 The Chief Marshal shall be responsible for a team of marshals whose task is to organise the crews' safe journeys to the Start, assembly into race order, their safe passage during the race, and their safe return to their disembarkation points. - c.
 Start Marshal.
 The Start Marshal shall be responsible for presenting crews to the Starter.